shahariaazam/personal-blog/_posts/2013-10-27-enable-xdebug-in-nginx.md

 You have to find it in **/usr/lib/php5/(somewhere in this directory)**

-Now after find the xdebug.so you have to open your **php.ini** file and add the following command.
+Now after find the xdebug.so you have to open your **PHP5-FPM**'s _php.ini_ file with `sudo gedit /etc/php5/fpm/php.ini` and add the following command (to locate the xdebug and enabling it).

 {% highlight bash %}
 zend_extension=locationOfYourxDebugfile